nushell-prophet/numd/README.md

 ## How it works

-1. The `nudoc run` command opens a file from the first argument.
+`nudoc run` parses the initial file, generates a script to execute the found commands, executes this script in a new nushell instance, parses the results, updates the initial document accordingly and output the resulting document into terminal.

+### Details of parsing

-2. It looks for ` ```nushell ` code chunks.
+2. `nudoc` looks for ` ```nushell ` or ` ```nu ` code chunks.
 3. In the code chunks, that entirely don't have lines starting with the `>` symbol, nudoc executes the whole code chunks as they are, and if they produce any output (like in `print 'this'`), then the output is written in the ` ```nudoc-output ` chunks, next to the executed code chunks.
 4. In the code chunks that contain one or more lines starting with `>` symbol, nudoc filters only lines that start with the `>` or `#` symbol, executes those lines one by one and output their results just after the executed line.
-5. nudoc outputs results code chunks and results of their execution into the terminal (if the `--quiet` flag is not used).
-6. nudoc updates results in the file, which was provided as the first argument (user needs to confirm overwriting the file, if the `--overwrite` flag wasn't used).

 ```nushell
 # Eventually, the script updates nushell code chunks.